The Azores Travel Guide

 If you want to see more islands I recommend you take your time and spend at least a week on São Miguel before moving on to a new island.

 How to get around the island

 The villages on São Miguel were built hundreds of years ago, so these streets are often very narrow and one-way traffic.
-That’s why I recommend to hire a small car, because it makes it so much easier to get around the island.
+That’s why I recommend hiring a small car because it makes it so much easier to get around the island.

-The cheapest option when it comes to car rental is to book a car the same time you book your flight tickets.
+The cheapest option when it comes to car rental is to book a car at the same time you book your flight tickets.
 Because prices do go up in time.
-If you don’t want to brake the bank I suggest you book a rental at the airport of Ponta Delgada, that’s a cheaper option than picking up a car in the city centre.
+If you don’t want to break the bank I suggest you book a rental at the airport in Ponta Delgada, that’s a cheaper option than picking up a car in the city center.
 Small cars are available from €100,00 per week.
-There is one thing you should keep in mind is that all the rental companies charge you a €900,00 deposit on your creditcard.
+There is one thing you should keep in mind is that all the rental companies charge you a €900,00 deposit on your credit card.
 Which is huge!

 Thomas and I rented our car through EasyTerra.
-On the airport we got a brand new Renault Clio and it was the perfect car to discover the island.
-We booked a smeller and cheaper car, but got a very cheap upgrade at the airport.
+At the airport, we got a brand new Renault Clio and it was the perfect car to discover the island.
+We booked a smaller and cheaper car but got a very cheap upgrade at the airport.
 And selected the ‘worry free’ option on the website, so the insurance was covered and we had no nasty surprises at the airport while picking up our car.
-We did enjoy the airconditioning and the car navigation.
-Because it made it possible to enter coordinates since natural parks don’t have a address.
+We did enjoy the air conditioning and car navigation.
+Because it made it possible to enter coordinates since natural parks don’t have an address.